stanfordpython/python-assignments/assign4/ideas.md

 stamp - convert spotify playlists to apple music playlists and back

+herowid - using the erowid database, a huge set of experiences of people on a variety of illegal drugs, classify a person's substance abuse based on their speech or text patterns

 xl2py - an excel spreadsheet to python converter, with reference resolution and everything

 facegraph - scrape all facebook chats with a given person and generate visualizations and analytics of your lifetime conversation